AnthonyPAlicea/anthonyalicea/blog/understanding-react-compiler.md

 What does React Compiler do to your code?
 How does it work under-the-hood?
 Should you use it?
 Let's dive in.

+<small>For a deep dive through *all* the features of React, check out my new course <a href="https://understandingreact.com">Understanding React</a> where we dig into React's source code.</small>

 ## React's Core Architecture